valerioarvizzigno/homecraft_vertex_lab/README.md

 This is the step-by-step guide for enablement hands-on labs, and refers to the code repo https://github.com/valerioarvizzigno/homecraft_vertex

---- TESTED WITH ELASTIC CLOUD ELASTIC CLOUD 8.12 + ELAND 8.12 (and Elastic Cloyd 8.8.1 + ELAND 8.3)   ---
+--- TESTED WITH ELASTIC CLOUD ELASTIC CLOUD 8.12 + ELAND 8.12 (and Elastic Cloud 8.8.1 + ELAND 8.3)   ---

 ## Configuration steps

-1. Sign-up to a [free trial account](https://www.elastic.co/cloud/elasticsearch-service/signup) of Elastic (or alternatively subscribe via GCP MP)
+1. User your own Elastic environment or sign-up to a [free trial account](https://www.elastic.co/cloud/elasticsearch-service/signup) of Elastic (or alternatively subscribe via GCP MP)
 2. Setup your Elastic cluster:
    - select a GCP region, the latest Elastic version, Autoscaling set to "None"
    - 1-zone 360GB Hot node